 Central to the issue is that the rapid rise in living standards and prosperity of the past 50 years has been largely based on rising debt levels, ignoring the costs of environmental damage and misallocation of scarce resources.

 A significant proportion of recent economic growth has relied on borrowed money — today standing at a dizzying 325 percent of global gross domestic product.
-Debt allows society to accelerate consumption, as borrowings are used to purchase something today against the promise of future repayment.
+Debt allows society to accelerate consumption, as borrowings are used to purchase something today against the promise of future repayment, a repayment that many citizens, not only of the USA but the world, often can’t meet, then require the use of debt settlement services to become financially stable once more.
 Unfunded entitlements to social services, health care and pensions increase those liabilities.
 The bill for these commitments will soon become unsustainable, as demographic changes make it more difficult to meet.

 Degradation of the environment results in future costs, too: either rehabilitation expenses or irreversible changes that affect living standards or quality of life.
 Profligate use of mispriced non-renewable natural resources denies these commodities to future generations or increases their cost.

 The prevailing approach to dealing with these problems exacerbates generational tensions.
 The central strategy is “kicking the can down the road” or “extend and pretend,” avoiding crucial decisions that would reduce current living standards, eschewing necessary sacrifices, and deferring problems with associated costs into the future.